 Toxicity of Euphorbia pulvinata 'Variegata'

 Euphorbia pulvinata 'Variegata' produces a poisonous white milky sap that may cause burns or irritation if in contact with the skin or eyes.
-Therefore, keeping this plant away from children and pets is best.
+Therefore, keeping this plant out of reach of children and pets is best.

 Photo Gallery